FeatureBaseDB/www/content/docs/tutorials.md

 TopN(frame=cab_type)
 ```

-High traffic location ids can be retrieved with a similar call.
-These
+High traffic location IDs can be retrieved with a similar call.
+These IDs correspond to latitude, longitude pairs, which can be recovered from the mapping that generates the IDs.

 ```
 TopN(frame=pickup_grid_id)